lynx-delta/hyper_pde_1d_travelwave/README.md

 ### Solution and Visualization

 The hyperbolic PDE is solved employing finite difference methods.
-To model, solve and visualize the hyperbolic PDE for time t, use the files `pde_hyper_1Dtravelwave.py` and `pde_DEMO_1Dtravelwave.py`.
+To model, solve and visualize the hyperbolic PDE for time *t*, use the files `pde_hyper_1Dtravelwave.py` and `pde_DEMO_1Dtravelwave.py`.

 ![Solution for time t](data/figure_2.png)